FuelLabs/fuels-ts/.changeset/lazy-jars-joke.md

 "@fuel-ts/wallet": minor
 ---

-Simplified adding of resources to use only one method `addResource` by enriching a Resource with its source account
+Simplified adding of resources to use only one method: `addResources`